Ruthann Knudson: Women in CRM

 Knudson was an advocate for the representation of women in cultural resource management.
 In an email, archaeologist Eileen Johnson stated that Knudson struggled as a woman field archaeologist and played a role in breaking through barriers for women.
 She also wrote about the role of women in early CRM and reservoir salvage archaeology.
 In a chapter on the River Basin Surveys and the Interagency Archaeological Salvage Program, Knudson stated that the majority of workers in the River Basin Surveys were women playing essential roles in the field and lab.

 Cultural Resource Legislation

 Starting in 1978, Knudson served as the legislative coordinator for the Society for American Archaeology.
-In this role, she testified before congress between the years of 1978 and 1981.
+In this role, she testified before Congress between 1978 and 1981.
 Most notably, she played an active role in drafting and arguing for the 1980 amendments to the National Historic Preservation Act.